Auricularia mesenterica: Distribution and habitat

-This species is considered a cosmopolitan species and grows on many different species of angiosperm wood, such as poplar, elm, and ash, typically in summer to fall.
-It is a common species in Europe, but rare in the Americas and China.
+Originally described from England, the species is known to occur throughout Europe and into Central Asia as far as Uzbekistan.
+Basidiocarps are formed on various deciduous tree stumps and logs.

+Similar species

+Other species in the Auricularia mesenterica complex include Auricularia brasiliensis in South America, A. pusio in Australia, A. africana in East Africa, and A. asiatica, A. orientalis, A. srilankensis, and A. submesenterica in Asia.
+Other species of Auricularia lack the zoned, hirsute upper surface found in the A. mesenterica complex.
+Some unrelated Stereum species may have similarly zoned caps, but their fruit bodies are leathery (not gelatinous) and their undersurfaces are often yellowish to orange.

 Uses

-Before the fruit body fully matures and hardens, young specimens are edible, but in some local populations, these fungi tend to bioaccumulate high levels of heavy metals from their environment.
+Before the fruit body fully matures and hardens, young specimens are said to be edible, but in some local populations, these fungi tend to bioaccumulate high levels of heavy metals from their environment.
 A. mesenterica has shown to have high levels of phenols, flavonoids, and antioxidant activity, having potential as antitumor agent.